goauthentik/authentik/website/docs/users-sources/sources/protocols/kerberos/browser.md

 2. Click **Local intranet**
 3. Click **Sites**
 4. Click **Advanced**
-5. Add your domain to the list
+5. Add your domain to the list.

 6. Click the **Security tab**
 7. Click **Local intranet**